 This is only a beginning.
-The word \( \begin{align\} \) Ehben, is peculiar in that its first two letters form the noun \( \begin{align\} \) M, meaning "Father", while the last two spell \( \begin{align\} \begin{align\} \) Ben, meaning "Son".
+The word ABN, Ehben, is peculiar in that its first two letters form the noun AB, meaning "Father," while the last two spell BN, Ben, meaning "Son."
 Thus the First Matter is indicated as being something in which the Qabalistic ideas represented by these two words are conjoined.
-Ab, Father, is a special name given by Qabalists to that aspect of the Life Power which they name Chokmah, or Wisdom. \( \begin{align\} \begin{a production of mental imagery.
+AB, Father, is a special name given by Qabalists to that aspect of the Life-power which they name Chokmah, or WISDOM.
+BN, Son, is one of their names for that aspect of the same power which is termed Tiphareth, BEAUTY.

-In Qabalistic psychology, Chokmah or Wisdom is held to be the seat of the life force in man, while Tiphereth, or Beauty, is regarded as the seat of imagination.
-Thus the word intimates that the First Matter is really identical with the life force, and that it is also the power which expresses itself in our lives as the active principle in the
+In Qabalistic psychology, Chokmah or Wisdom is held to be the seat of the life-force in man, while Tiphareth, or Beauty, is regarded as the seat of imagination.
+Thus the word ABN intimates that the First Matter is really identical with the life-force, and that it is also the power which expresses itself in our lives as the active principle in the production of mental imagery.

-Here is the most important suggestion.
+Here is a most important suggestion.
 For it is in full accord with the practical side of the yoga teaching.
 The latter is founded upon the idea that whatsoever exists is an expression of a conscious, vital energy which produces all the multiplicity of forms, on every plane, by precisely the same power that we exercise in the making of mental images.
-Patanjali tells us that Yoga is the control of the thinking principle, and if this means anything it must mean that yoga is control of the power that takes form as mental imagery.
+Patanjali tells us that Yoga is control of the thinking principle, and if this means anything it must mean that yoga is control of the power that takes form as mental imagery.
 For even the most abstract thinking requires imagery.
 To be sure, in such thinking the images of physical objects are replaced by symbols, as, for example, in mathematics.
 Yet the symbols are none the less images, and they are combined and arranged just as if they were actual objects.

-It is also noteworthy that the numeral value of 128 is fifty-three, which is also the value of the noun \(\pi\) Khammaw, which we have found to be a component part of the word Alchemy.
-As the word itself signifies "Sun", we might say, Oabalistically, "Our Stone and the Sun are One," and we should be less cryptic than many of the alchemical writers.
-In this connection, also, we may note that the first letter of TDT is Cheth, which corresponds to the sign Cancer, ruled by the Moon; that the second represents the element water; and that the third corresponds to the sign of Aries, in which the Sun is exalted, according to astrologers.
-Thus the Hebrew word for Sun contains Qabalistically the ideas of Moon and Water as well as that of Sun.
+It is also noteworthy that the numeral value of ABN is

+53, which is also the value of the noun ChMH, Khammaw, which we have found to be a component part of the word Alchemy.
+As the word itself signifies "sun," we might say, Qabalistically, "Our Stone and the Sun are one," and we should be less cryptic than many of the alchemical writers.
+In this connection, also, we may note that the first letter of ChMH is Cheth, which correspond to the sign Cancer, ruled by the Moon; that the second represents the element water; and that the third corresponds to the sign Aries in which the Sun is exalted, according to astrologers.
+Thus the Hebrew word for sun contains Qabalistically the ideas of moon and water as well as that of sun.
 Hence the alchemists, who are continually reminding us that the matter of the Great Work, the materials, and the result, are all comprised in the right knowledge and use of what they call Sun, Water, and Moon, may well have had what we have just explained in mind when they formulated their cryptic statements.